 There are instances that will arise in life, that will cause us to have a time of questioning.
 When we face painful circumstances beyond our control, we tend to feel isolated and depressed.
 We wonder, if God sees, hears our cries and feels our pain.

 Why is there so much brokenness and hopelessness?

-Let us stop for a moment and look at the apostle Paul.
+Let's stop for a moment and take a look at the apostle Paul.
 Remember his trials?

 "Joy" and "rejoice" are mentioned numerous times in this book.

 God gives us a wonderful prescription to heal our hearts with this letter of joy.

 Yet Paul writes this delightful letter from a dark cold prison cell, chained.
 He is uncertain if he will see a new day dawn.
 Paul lives for Christ and through His strength.

 People will disappoint you, finances will dry up, you body will fail you, but we cannot live according to our circumstances.
 We must live through Christ and our inner joy.